RJAIN-27/SlackBot-CSC510/WORKSHEET.md

 Discussed the use cases for the Library Bot | Complete Finalized Problem Statemenst and Bot Description | Complete Wireframe for Bot in action | Complete
-Storyboard for the Bot | In Progress
+Storyboard for the Bot | Complete
 Architecture Design - Diagram | Complete
-Additional Patterns and contextual description | In Progress
+Additional Patterns and contextual description | Complete

 [Trello Board Week 2](https://trello.com/b/YMimrKtA/week-2)